KDE/documentation-develop-kde-org/HIG/source/style/theme.rst

 Theme
 =====

-Application specific theme
+Application-Specific Theme
 --------------------------

+Summary
+^^^^^^^
--  Only set a custom color scheme, never set a custom widget theme.
+- Never set a custom widget theme.
--  It's recommended to use the global color theme.
+- It is recommended to use the global color theme.

 If your application focuses on visual content, e.g. creating or working with images or videos, you might switch the app to a dark color theme